 • System Maintenance: Regular maintenance and inspection are crucial to ensure the reliability of fire suppression systems.
 Failure to maintain systems can lead to malfunctions during an emergency.

-• Environmental Concerns: Some suppression agents, particularly older halon-based systems, have environmental impacts, including ozone depletion.
+• Environmental Concerns: Some suppression agents, particularly older halon-based systems, have Environmental Impacts, including ozone depletion.
 Newer systems are designed to minimize these effects.

 Similar Terms